nordic-rse/nordic-rse.github.io/content/events/_index.md

 ## Conference

-The [third Nordic-RSE in person conference](https://nordic-rse.org/nrse2026/) will take place in **Tromsø, Norway on June 9-10 2026**.
+The fourth Nordic-RSE conference will take place in ** Tartu, Estonia on June 15-16 2027**.
-Blog post coming soon!

 Past conferences:
+ - The [third Nordic-RSE in person conference](https://nordic-rse.org/nrse2026/) took place in **Tromsø, Norway on June 9-10 2026**.

  - The [Nordic-RSE in person conference 2025](https://nordic-rse.org/nrse2025/) happened May 20 + 21 2025 in Gothenburg, Sweden!
    We summarized the event in a [conference blogpost](https://nordic-rse.org/blog/nrse-conference-report/).